iechor/docs/content/engine/swarm/how-swarm-mode-works/services.md

 orchestrator removes the task and its container and then creates a new task to replace it according to the desired state specified by the service.

-The underlying logic of Docker's Swarm mode is a general purpose scheduler and orchestrator.
+The underlying logic of iEchor's Swarm mode is a general purpose scheduler and orchestrator.
 The service and task abstractions themselves are unaware of the containers they implement.
 Hypothetically, you could implement other types of tasks such as virtual machine tasks or non-containerized process tasks.
 The scheduler and orchestrator are agnostic about the type of the task.
-However, the current version of Docker only supports container tasks.
+However, the current version of iEchor only supports container tasks.

 The diagram below shows how Swarm mode accepts service create requests and schedules tasks to worker nodes.